 In the Season Two episode, "Mr Monk and the Paperboy" when reading a newspaper (he was trying to find out why someone would kill the paperboy over it) Monk solves a hit and run and a murder in France, before finding the actual reason the paper was stolen.

-From the episode in which Monk gets his badge back is the confrontation with the murderer of a semi-corrupt cop.
-While Monk does fall for a Have You Told Anyone Else? moment, what happens afterward is all sorts of awesome - when said murderer tries to drop him from a scaffold by tilting and shaking it, Monk pulls himself up from the bottom, stabs said guy with his badge, and then throws away his gun before suspending him upside down from the scaffold, all while terrified by being a few stories from the ground.
+From the episode in which Monk gets his badge back is the confrontation with Mikhail Almonov, who murdered SFPD officer Russell DiMarco.
+While Monk does fall for a Have You Told Anyone Else? moment, what happens afterward is all sorts of awesome - when Mikhail tries to drop him from the scaffold by tilting and shaking it, Monk pulls himself up from the bottom, stabs said guy in the leg with his badge, and then throws away his pistol before suspending him upside down from the scaffold, all while terrified by being many stories off the ground.

 Made even better by his one-liner when announcing his retirement from the force.

 Officer: You're turning in your badge?

 In "Mr. Monk and the Captain's Wife", Monk jumps into a GARBAGE truck to grab the incriminating evidence against Evan Coker.